brinleyww/energy-clicker/README.md

 ## Key Features
 * **Optimized Codebase:** Focused on keeping the final build under 150kb to ensure high performance and low latency across all browsers.
-* **Iterative Design:** Refined through 25+ version updates, improving and expanding upon the game every update.
+* **Iterative Design:** Refined through 25+ version updates, improving and expanding upon every update.
 * **AI-Assisted Workflow:** Utilized AI tools to accelerate the prototyping of game elements and to optimize game-state calculations.

 ## How to Run